 Learn How Can Fabric Be Treated With a Fire Retardant

 Fabrics and textiles are highly combustible and prone to fire incidents in households, industrial, defense, and manufacturing sectors.
-As a result, how fabric can be treated with fire retardants has become a top priority for businesses and homeowners across the United States.
+As a result, businesses and homeowners across the United States have prioritized how fabric can be treated with fire retardants.

 Today, fire retardant chemicals for fabrics are one of the most viable options to prevent them from catching fire.